 - Perfect basic card handling and sleight of hand

-- Pick your favorite go-to tricks
+- Pick your favourite go-to tricks

 - Become a good performer and storyteller

 - Develop routines you can use for different situations

 These books will teach you almost everything you need to be a great card magician, but your education doesn’t end there.